What are the Different Options for Heating My Pool?

 - Relatively high running costs when used as the sole heating source.

-- Fossil-fuel powered, so high carbon footprint.
+- Powered by fossil-fuels, so a high carbon footprint.

 - Rising cost of the fuel oil.